openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Support for Federations/Trust Schemes

-Often Verifiers will want to request Verifiable Credentials from a Credential Issuer who is a participant of a federation, or adheres to a known trust scheme, rather than from a specific Credential Issuer, for example, a "BSc Chemistry Degree" Credential from the imaginary "eduCreds" trust scheme rather than from a specifically named university.
+Often Verifiers will want to request Verifiable Credentials from a Credential Issuer who is a participant of a federation, or adheres to a known trust scheme, rather than from a specific Credential Issuer, for example, a "BSc Chemistry Degree" Credential from the hypothetical "eduCreds" trust scheme rather than from a specifically named university.

 To facilitate this, federations will need to determine how a Credential Issuer can indicate in a Verifiable Credential that they are a member of one or more federations/trust schemes.
 Once this is done, the Verifier will be able to create a `presentation_definition` that includes this filtering criteria.
 This will enable the Wallet to select all the Verifiable Credentials that match this criteria and then by some means (for example, by asking the user) determine which matching Verifiable Credential to return to the Verifier.
 Upon receiving this Verifiable Credential, the Verifier will be able to call its federation API to determine if the Credential Issuer is indeed a member of the federation/trust scheme that it says it is.